mirceaulinic/mirceaulinic.github.io/_posts/2018-10-24-why-automate.md

 in any form, it's important to get things right, and, in your own interest and sanity don't reinvent the wheel.
 My recommendation is to use a widely adopted framework.
-Personally, I have a bias towards Salt, as it's by far the most complete and flexible I've worked with, but use whatever makes your environment happy, and reduces your boring workload.)
+Personally, I have a bias towards Salt, as it's by far the most complete and flexible I've worked with, but you should use whatever makes your environment happy, i.e., solves *all* your requirements.)

  *None* of the existing tools would ever fit perfectly and entirely your own environment and solve all your needs over night.
 I'm sorry if that's surprising